Turtle Ice Cream is a decadent homemade ice cream recipe packed with chocolate chunks, toasted pecans, and swirled with caramel and chocolate fudge.

 - Press plastic wrap or waxed paper to the surface of the ice cream.
 Freeze for at least 4 hours, or until solid.
 Allow to sit at room temperature for 5 minutes before serving.

 These numbered steps match the numbered photos above and are for illustration purposes.
 For the complete list of ingredients and instructions, please see the recipe card below.

 How to Store Turtle Ice Cream

 Homemade turtle ice cream will store easily in the freezer.
-Store your turtle ice cream in the freezer in an airtight container with a piece of parchment paper or waxed paper pressed on top of the ice cream for up to one month.
+Store your turtle ice cream in the freezer in an airtight container (we really like these reusable ice cream containers) with a piece of parchment paper or waxed paper pressed on top of the ice cream for up to one month.